Skip to main content

 I trained in SpellRead at Kaplan when they owned the program, and held the instructor credential through the PCI Education era.
 Before Word Logic, I was an Academic Manager and tutor trainer at Kaplan — teaching the teachers.
 Then I built my own practice over ten years while raising my son, fitting sessions into after-school hours and growing entirely by referral.

 I also hold an M.S. in Learning Design and Technology, and I've spent the last six years as a learning and development consultant for the federal government — designing and delivering training programs for adult learners.
-That work sharpens what I bring to families: a designer's eye for what makes instruction actually work, and the discipline to train your instructor so they can teach your child.
+That work sharpens what I bring to families: a designer's eye for what makes instruction actually work, and the discipline to train my instructors so they deliver it the same way every time.

 After thousands of hours catching kids up to grade level, I know what works — and most children reach grade level in 9–12 months.